-Some of us has a need of not just being connected but also connectable while moving around.
+Some of us have a need of not just being connected but also connectable while moving around.
 Moving around means having different IP addresses, being connectable means that we need a fixed dns name such as myhost.somewhere.net.
 Enter dynamic DNS.

 There are many services out there.
 However, they are not only dynamic in the sense they can map a changing ip address to a fixed name.
 They are also dynamic in the sense that they come and go, not least the free ones.
 So, there is a need for a general framework handling this, capable of handling changing services.

-The task to update the DNS data for the host is just so often handled by ddupdate, a perl script ubiquitous in all linux distros.
+The task to update the DNS data for the host is just so often handled by ddclient, a perl script ubiquitous in all linux distros.
 It’s mature, and many services have instructions how to use it.
 Still, it has drawbacks: the config file is really complicated, it’s not flexible enough for all services, the documentation and help is not that great, and it’s really hard to maintain given the legacy.
 There are also security issues how passwords are handled.

 I have spent some time creating an alternative..
 While still simplistic, it supports 13 services out there.
 It’s called ddupdate, a python3 application.
 In some ways it’s an improvement.: